 🍳 instructions

-Step 1: Remove the leaves from the berries and hull them.
+1: Remove the leaves from the berries and hull them.
 Slice and juice your lemon.

-Step 2: Combine the water and sugar in a heavy-bottomed saucepan, and heat to a simmer, until the sugar dissolves.
+2: Combine the water and sugar in a heavy-bottomed saucepan, and heat to a simmer, until the sugar dissolves.

-Step 3: Add in about 12 medium-sized berries and let the mixture gently simmer for 20 minutes.
+3: Add in about 12 medium-sized berries and let the mixture gently simmer for 20 minutes.
 Also add in your lemon juice at this time if you are using it.
 The berries will lose a little color, and start to collapse a bit.
-That's a good sign-- it means the flavor is being extracted into the syrup!
+That’s a good sign– it means the flavor is being extracted into the syrup!

 Now, you can add the sweet strawberry flavor to any beverage you choose.
 You can also freeze the excess to use later if you won’t be using it all within a week or two!

-Simple syrup is thinner than syrup, like pancake syrup or dessert sauces, so it will be too watery to top desserts with.
-You can still use it on food, but just be aware that it will be thin and may soak into porous foods quickly.
+This recipe works best as a strawberry syrup for cocktails and other beverages.
+Simple syrups are the best way to sweeten both a hot and a cold drink.
+Simple syrup is thinner than pancake syrup and dessert sauces, so it will be too watery to top desserts with.
+You can still use it on food, but just be aware that it will be thin and may soak into porous foods like waffles and French toast quickly.

 - classic strawberry daiquiris - shaken, not frozen!
 Use this syrup in a traditional daiquiri recipe for a strawberry twist.